Nikos Karelis: Panathinaikos

 On 30 July 2013, Karelis signed for Panathinaikos a three-year contract, with Amkar Perm retaining a 20% sell-on-clause.
 He made his Panathinaikos debut on 18 August 2013 in a 2–0 home win against Panetolikos.
-He scored his first two goals for the club on the 24 Novemeer 2013 in a 3–1 home win against PAS Giannena.
+He scored his first two goals for the club on the 24 Novemeer 2013 in a 3–1 home win against PAS Giannina.
 On 26 April 2014, he scored the third goal to help secure the first trophy of his career in a 4–1 win against PAOK in the Greek Cup final.
-On 15 February 2015, in a match with OFI Crete, he scored two goals, helping Panathinaikos to a 3–2 away win.
+On 15 February 2015, in a match with OFI, he scored two goals, helping Panathinaikos to a 3–2 away win.
 Following Nano, Abdul Jeleel Ajagun and Thanasis Dinas, Nikos Karelis signed a contract on increased terms with Panathinaikos until the summer of 2018.

-In May 2019, after scoring 16 goals, prior to Superleague playoffs (13 in the Superleague, 2 in Europa League and 1 in the Greek Cup), Karelis was linked with moves to Torino and Werder Bremen.
+In May 2019, after scoring 16 goals, prior to Super League playoffs (13 in the Super League, 2 in Europa League and 1 in the Greek Cup), Karelis was linked with moves to Torino and Werder Bremen.
 On 31 May 2015, Panathinaikos reportedly turned down a Lille bid for Karelis.
 In summer 2015, Anderlecht and Getafe CF were linked with possibles moves during the summer transfer window.

 On 28 July 2015, a penalty from Karelis clinched a 2–1 win for Panathinaikos against Club Brugge, in the first leg of the UEFA Champions League of the third qualifying round.
 He started the 2015–16 season by scoring in a 2–1 away win against Panetolikos.

 On 28 October 2015, despite Karelis lower productivity in the season, is still attracting Genk's interest, for the upcoming transfer window.
 Genk tried to lure the Greek striker away from Panathinaikos over the summer but the Greens rejected two bids for his services.
-He left the club as the first scorer of the first half of the 2015–16 season with 9 goals and 5 assists.
+He left the club as the first scorer of the first half of the season with 9 goals and 5 assists.